TIBCOSoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 The [TIBCO Streaming maven plugin](https://github.com/TIBCOSoftware/tibco-streaming-maven-plugin) provides the lifecycle.

-## Creating an application archive project for Kubernetes from TIBCO StreamBase® Studio
+## Creating an application archive project for Kubernetes from TIBCO Streaming® Studio

-Create a new Streaming Project, select StreamBase Application and enable both Docker and Kubernetes :
+Create a new Streaming Project, select Streaming Application and enable both Docker and Kubernetes :

 ![resources](images/studio-new-project.png)